 Our experience and thinking on the future of commerce is how we gained conviction at Tidal to back Carted.
 We are incredibly excited to partner with Holly and Mike on the journey ahead.
 Stay tuned for updates on their website (they're hiring), Twitter, and LinkedIn.

-There are numerous components in the broader e-commerce value chain.
-However in this context, the scope is about observing the transactional aspect of the e-commerce experience evolving across a spectrum:
+There are a number of components in the broader e-commerce value chain.
+In this context, we observe the transactional aspect of the e-commerce experience evolving across a spectrum:

 Carted is building this new and exciting infrastructure for the future of commerce.
 If you're a visionary founder who is ready to make waves, please reach out via our website.